Quansight-Labs/python-moa/docs/introduction.rst

 Denotational Normal Form (DNF)
 ------------------------------

-The DNF's responsibility is to reduce the high level MOA expression the minimal and optimal machine independent computation.
+The DNF's responsibility is to reduce the high level MOA expression to the minimal and optimal machine independent computation.
 This graph has all of the indexing patterns of the computation and resulting shapes.
 Notice that several operations disappear in this stage such a